Engels-2 air base: 2022 Russian invasion of Ukraine

 On 6 June 2025 the air base's fuel depot known as 'Kristall oil depot' was again struck by Ukrainian drones causing fires in four tanks in two different sections of the depot.
 Also the following day the fires were detected by NASA's FIRMS.

+On 28 November 2025, Ukraine claimed to have struck air base with drones, locals reported hearing explosions in vicinity of the air base.

+As of June 2026 Russian forces are constructing hardened aircraft shelters for the bombers based there.